aegrey/AngularJS-Chat/README.md

 #### Commit 1
 ------
 Basic structure of app.
-Not tested.
+Runs but no design/functionality applied yet.